Resolutions Approved by the 2014 Delegate Assembly

 Whereas these restrictions violate international conventions on an occupying power’s obligation to protect the right to education;

-Whereas the U.S. Department of State acknowledges on its Web site that Israel restricts the movements of American citizens of Palestinian descent;
+Whereas the United States Department of State acknowledges on its Web site that Israel restricts the movements of American citizens of Palestinian descent;

 Whereas the denials have disrupted instruction, research, and planning at Palestinian universities;

-Whereas the denials have restricted the academic freedom of scholars and teachers who are U. S. citizens;
+Whereas the denials have restricted the academic freedom of scholars and teachers who are United States citizens;

-Be it resolved that the MLA urges the U.S. Department of State to contest Israel’s denials of entry to the West Bank by U. S. academics who have been invited to teach, confer, or do research at Palestinian universities.
+Be it resolved that the MLA urge the United States Department of State to contest Israel’s denials of entry to the West Bank by United States academics who have been invited to teach, confer, or do research at Palestinian universities.

 Whereas foundations such as Lumina, with an agenda of privatization and with corporate funding, are influencing accreditation processes and related state education codes;

 Whereas the accreditation process is altering the missions of institutions of higher education, shrinking capacity, paving the way for privatization of sectors of higher education, and driving students into serious long-term debt;